klabranche/pytoh/README.md

 To see it in action right now:

 1. [Request access](https://github.com/features/codespaces/signup) to Codespaces for your github account.
 Access should be given in a few hours.
-1. After getting access to Codespaces, login to github and then navigate to the https://github.com/klabranche/pytoh repository.
+1. After getting access to Codespaces, login to github and navigate to the https://github.com/klabranche/pytoh repository.
 1. Select `Use this template`.
 While you can create a Codespace right from `<> code` this will create a copy of the repository in your profile.
 1. Fill out the create a new repository from pytoh form and select `Create repository from template`.
 1. On your new repository select the `<> Code` menu, select the `Codespaces` tab, then select the `Create codespace on main`.